IrvingDecarlo/GMS_newgroundsAPI/README.md

 Note that the integration is incomplete (as of August 17th).
 The only integrated elements are medals and scoreboards.

-Users that wish to modify the extension, may want to download the ngAPIextension.js file directly, in order to modify it, and then later import it to his Game Maker Project.
+Users that wish to modify the extension may want to download the ngAPIextension.js file directly in order to modify it, and then later import it to his Game Maker Project.